Mukai lifting of self-dual points in $\mathbb{P}^6$: Slicing using homotopy continuation

 \subsection{Introduction to homotopy continuation}

 Homotopy continuation is a computational method used to solve a multivariate polynomial system $F(x)=0$ with a zero-dimensional set of solutions over the complex numbers.
 It relies on finding a homotopy that deforms $F(x)$ into a system that is easier to solve.
-HomotopyContinuation.jl can solve square systems without specifying a start system and a homotopy to follow.
 Usually the system is parameterized introducing some variables $\underline{a}$ giving a family of systems $F(x,\underline{a})$ with the same number of solutions for every $\underline{a}$.
 The system we want to solve corresponds to the target parameter $F(x,\underline{a}_{\text{target}}) = F(x)$ and the one that we are able to solve corresponds to the start parameter $F(x,\underline{a}_{\text{start}})$.
 Defining a homotopy between these two systems, we move the start parameter and, numerically tracking paths, we deform the solution of $F(x,\underline{a}_{\text{start}})$ into the solution of $F(x,\underline{a}_{\text{target}})$.
 An example of homotopy between two systems $G$ and $F$ is given by a straight line between them:

 This technique has been implemented by Breiding and Timme \cite{breiding2018homotopycontinuationjl} in the \texttt{Julia} package \texttt{HomotopyContinuation.jl}, as the following snippet of code demonstrates.